 And if you want to use your plan’s unlimited mobile data at home, keep in mind that Felix have a fair usage policy that you shouldn’t abuse.
 You can use your SIM plan’s unlimited data to set up a mobile hotspot for tethering your personal devices, but it can’t substitute your home broadband network.
 With a speed cap of just 20Mbps, your usage experience will quickly diminish when multiple devices are tethered to your smartphone data.

 If you’re concerned about the environment, then you might want to give Felix Mobile a look.
 We’ve touched briefly on some of their green qualities already, so let’s take a deeper look to see if their efforts are worth your time.

 Felix Mobile is certified Carbon Neutral by the Climate Active initiative.
 If you’re not exactly sure about what that means, we’ve written an article breaking down terms like “carbon neutral” and “net zero” in the telco space, so be sure to take a look.

 There are other carbon neutral telcos in Australia, so Felix Mobile isn’t alone in that regard.
 However, Felix is the first telco brand in Australia to be powered by 100 percent renewable energy.

-Felix Mobile have also set a goal of planting 1,000,000 trees by the end of 2022 with the help of a nonprofit organization, One Tree Planted (OTP).
+Felix Mobile have also set a goal of planting 1,000,000 trees by the end of this year, 2022, with the help of a nonprofit organization, One Tree Planted (OTP).
 To do this, the telco promises to plant one tree for every month you remain an active subscriber.